louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 ### Cardiovascular effects of tadalafil [^2c27641d].
 The American Journal of Cardiology (2003).
 Low credibility.

-To determine the effects of tadalafil on the cardiovascular system, safety assessments were performed on a database of >4000 subjects who received tadalafil in >60 clinical pharmacology, phase 2, phase 3, and open-label studies.
+To determine the effects of tadalafil on the cardiovascular system, safety assessments were performed on a database of > 4000 subjects who received tadalafil in > 60 clinical pharmacology, phase 2, phase 3, and open-label studies.
 In healthy subjects, tadalafil resulted in small changes in blood pressure, which are not believed to be clinically relevant.
 Daily administration of tadalafil 20 mg for 26 weeks in healthy male subjects or patients with mild erectile dysfunction resulted in blood pressure changes similar to those observed after placebo administration.
 In patients with coronary artery disease (CAD), tadalafil administration before nitrate administration resulted in small decreases in blood pressure.
 The resulting mean maximal change in standing systolic blood pressure (SBP) after coadministration of sublingual nitroglycerin in patients with chronic stable angina was -36 mm Hg for tadalafil 5 mg, -31 mm Hg for tadalafil 10 mg, and -28 mm Hg for placebo.
-In addition, a larger number of men had a standing SBP <85 mm Hg after coadministration of sublingual nitroglycerin and tadalafil 5 mg (p <0.001 vs placebo) or tadalafil 10 mg (p <0.01 vs placebo) compared with coadministration with placebo.
+In addition, a larger number of men had a standing SBP < 85 mm Hg after coadministration of sublingual nitroglycerin and tadalafil 5 mg (p < 0.001 vs placebo) or tadalafil 10 mg (p < 0.01 vs placebo) compared with coadministration with placebo.
 In patients with chronic stable angina taking doses of isosorbide mononitrate on a long-term basis, the mean maximal change in standing SBP was -23 mm Hg for placebo, -23 mm Hg for tadalafil 5 mg, and -26 mm Hg for tadalafil 10 mg.
-In a study of older subjects (>or=55 years of age) with no overt evidence of CAD, the resulting mean maximal change in standing SBP after coadministration of sublingual nitroglycerin was -25 mm Hg for tadalafil 10 mg, -29 mm Hg for sildenafil 50 mg, and -25 mm Hg for placebo.
+In a study of older subjects (≥ 55 years of age) with no overt evidence of CAD, the resulting mean maximal change in standing SBP after coadministration of sublingual nitroglycerin was -25 mm Hg for tadalafil 10 mg, -29 mm Hg for sildenafil 50 mg, and -25 mm Hg for placebo.
 Cardiac mortality rates in tadalafil studies are consistent with the expected rate in this male population.
 Across all studies, the incidence rate of myocardial infarction was low in tadalafil-treated patients (0.43 per 100 patient-years) compared with patients who received placebo (0.6 per 100 patient-years), and the incidence rate was comparable to that observed in the age-standardized male population (0.60 per 100 patient-years).
 The incidence rate of presumed thrombotic strokes in tadalafil studies (0.27 per 100 patient-years) is comparable to the expected rate in this patient population.
 The data presented herein suggest that tadalafil can be safely used by healthy subjects and by patients with cardiovascular diseases.
 As with sildenafil, the use of tadalafil is contraindicated in patients receiving nitrate therapy because of the potential for significant hypotensive effects.

 ---

 ### ACC / AHA 2005 guideline update for the diagnosis and management of chronic heart failure in the adult: a report of the American college of cardiology / American Heart Association task force on practice guidelines (writing committee to update the 2001 guidelines for the evaluation and management of heart failure): developed in collaboration with the American College of Chest Physicians and the International Society for Heart and Lung Transplantation: endorsed by the Heart Rhythm Society [^b61e8236].
 Circulation (2005).
 Medium credibility.

-Heart failure—phosphodiesterase type 5 inhibitor (sildenafil) use is characterized by limited evidence in HF, potential hemodynamic benefits, short‑term tolerability, and a nitrate contraindication.
+Heart failure — phosphodiesterase type 5 inhibitor (sildenafil) use is characterized by limited evidence in HF, potential hemodynamic benefits, short‑term tolerability, and a nitrate contraindication.
 Few patients with HF were enrolled in controlled trials with sildenafil, and thus, the efficacy and safety of this drug in patients with HF are not known, although patients with HF appear to tolerate short‑term administration of the drug without difficulty; however, sildenafil should not be given to patients taking nitrates, who may experience profound hypotension due to potentiation of vasodilator effects.

 ---